-The 6th Dimension company proposes some shows about the theme of “Woman”, drawing a parallel between two shows of its repertoire, that can be performed in short forms for “all terrain”.
+The 6th Dimension company offers some shows around the topic of “Woman”, drawing a parallel between two shows of its repertoire, that can be performed in short “all terrain” forms.

 This show is a contemporary satire about women’s life (2007 creation, reworked in a short form in 2015).